Financial institutions and the return of corporate-liable lines.

 First, there have been rising regulatory pressures after high profile cases of misuse or abuse of apps on BYOD devices by employees—notably, deliberately concealing transactions in encrypted apps.
 A related challenge is that business transactions conducted via text message or WhatsApp for the client’s convenience—while not inherently problematic—might constitute a violation of SEC recordkeeping regulations.

 “The perceived benefits of the BYOD policies of the 2010s are increasingly outweighed by the risks.
-And these risks have real costs,” said Katherine Hill, Head of Financial Services Solutions at T-Mobile for Business.
+And these risks have real costs,” said Katherine Hill, Financial Services Marketing Expert.
 “Major financial institutions have racked up over $2.5 billion in SEC fines for failing to properly keep records of mobile devices communications."

 "The perceived benefits of the BYOD policies of the 2010s are increasingly outweighed by risks.
 CL devices can reduce the complexity of enforcing regulatory and corporate policy enforcement."